 Enforced at the Browser Level

 Both CSP and CORS are enforced by the browser.
-This means while you can bypass these policies using tools like cURL, any standard browser will block requests and responses based on the rules set by CSP and CORS.
+This means while you can bypass these policies using tools like cURL, or Postman etc, any standard browser will block requests and responses based on the rules set by CSP and CORS.

 CSP Information Source